Horstaufmental/Horsts-Public-Assets-Clusters/src/HolyCApple/README.md

 > If something has two colors, it can play "Bad Apple!"

-Which means it's possible in the greatest operating system of all time, TempleOS!
+Which means it's possible inside the greatest operating system of all time, TempleOS!

 A simple ASCII frames player made specifically to play the iconic [Bad Apple!!](https://www.youtube.com/watch?v=FtutLA63Cp8&list=RDFtutLA63Cp8&start_radio=1&pp=ygUJYmFkIGFwcGxloAcB) inside of your divine TempleOS system.